Jed Bartlet: Presidency

 President Bartlet shows the most affection among his staffers to Josh Lyman, C.J.
 Cregg, and Sam Seaborn.
 He predicts that Sam will one day run for president and expresses his faith in Sam's capability.
 While he clearly respects Toby Ziegler, the two are prone to clash, usually when Toby feels the President is not acting according to his true morality or is ducking important issues.
 He is pained when he finds out Toby has leaked classified national security information and fires him.
 Bartlet eventually signs a pardon for Toby in his last official act as president.
 He does not get along well with either of his vice presidents, John Hoynes or Bob Russell, saying at one point he does not know what either of them is good for.
 For reasons presumably tied to his own lack of military service, he is somewhat intimidated by acid-tongued Secretary of Defense Miles Hutchinson and deferential to respected Chairman of the Joint Chiefs of Staff Percy Fitzwallace.

 Bartlet is shot in the first season cliffhanger finale "What Kind of Day Has It Been".
 While it is revealed in the season 2 opening episode that his wounds are not serious (quick medical intervention having him on his feet within a few hours), Josh Lyman is critically injured.
 It is eventually discovered that the shooters were white supremacists from West Virginia and that his bodyman Charlie Young was the intended target of the assassination attempt, not Bartlet himself.

-In the second-season finale, "Two Cathedrals", Bartlet announces to the country that he suffers from multiple sclerosis, and has been keeping it a secret, although this had previously been revealed to the show's audience in the first-season episode "He Shall, from Time to Time..."
+In the second-season finale, "Two Cathedrals", Bartlet announces to the country that he has multiple sclerosis, and has been keeping it a secret, although this had previously been revealed to the show's audience in the first-season episode "He Shall, from Time to Time..."
 This leads to an investigation of Bartlet's administration by a special prosecutor and by the United States House of Representatives, a storyline which dominates much of the show's third season.
 Eventually, Bartlet accepts a censure from Congress, which settles all investigations against him.
 While Bartlet's campaign efforts are damaged by the controversy, he nonetheless defeats the Republican nominee, Governor Robert Ritchie of Florida, by a landslide and is returned for a second term.
 The election is forecast to be close until Bartlet scores a decisive debate win over Ritchie.